abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Other monoid-like objects
 ===

 Monoid operations obey two laws --- they are *associative* and there is an *identity element*.
 In some cases we come across operations that also obey other laws that are also interesting.
-Imposing more rules to the way in which objects are combined results in the definition of other monoid-like structures.
+Imposing more (or less) rules to the way in which objects are combined results in the definition of other monoid-like structures.

 Commutative (abelian) monoids
 ---